-We love getting outside with our dogs whenever possible.
 Our four-legged friends are always down for adventure, and they’re the most enthusiastic hiking partners we could ask for.
-But dogs require extra attention and care to make sure the experience is safe and enjoyable for both of you.
+But we’ve made a few mistakes with our hiking companions that we wish we could have avoided.
+Dogs require extra attention and care to make sure the experience is safe and enjoyable for both of you.

 Following the tips in this guide will prepare you and your pooch for the trail and build confidence to take them on longer hikes and backpacking trips.
 After all, a long walk with their best friend is your dog’s dream come true.